Balinarayan: Background

 Balinarayan was called Dharmanarayan by Pratap Singha due to his religious deposition.

 Conflicts with Mughals

 Mughal subjugation of Koch Hajo (Kamrupa) was incomplete and the latter could only effectively control the western part.
 Zealous, he was resolved to drive the Mughals out from Kamrupa and proved to be a noble tenacious fighter in both geographical divisions of Kamrup as Rana Pratap of Chittor.

-From this time till his death (1638), he was the most persistent enemy of the Mughal peace in Kamrup, and was a nightmare to the thanahdars there.
-Strengthened by the enormous resources of the Ahom king, he made many a daring raid upon Kamrup.